sudorandom/kmcd.dev/content/posts/2025/grpc-webtransport/index.md

 draft: true
 ---

 WebSockets have powered real-time web apps for over a decade, but they’re starting to show their age.
-Let's talk about WebTransport, a shiny new API built on HTTP/3 and QUIC.
+Let's talk about WebTransport, a new API standard built on HTTP/3 and QUIC.
 It's currently an **IETF draft proposal** ([spec](https://datatracker.ietf.org/doc/html/draft-ietf-webtrans-overview)), meaning the standard is still evolving, but it promises to fix WebSockets' biggest limitations and finally bring full-duplex gRPC to the browser.
+It also brings some new features like unreliable data transfer that make it better for real-time communications where retransmissions are typically useless.
 You can follow its browser implementation status and API details on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/WebTransport).

-> **TL;DR:** WebTransport is a new web API that aims to make full-duplex, low-latency communication possible in the browser.
-As an unfinished IETF draft, it's still subject to change, which can create implementation challenges.
-However, it's poised to be the successor to WebSockets (and unlock full gRPC streaming) once the standard solidifies and Safari joins the party.
+In this article, I want to explore WebTransport by attempting to reimplement gRPC's streaming RPCs using WebTransport using Go.

 ## The Caveats of gRPC-Web